WildcatKSS/gekko-strategies/README.md

 `npm install`

-## Gekko

-Without Gekko these stategies are worth nothing.
-So before you continue, if you havent done it already, install and run [Gekko](https://gekko.wizb.it/) first.

 ## The strategies

 The standaard strategies are nice but they are not a winning team.
 Therefore I created some strategies of my own based on trading theories and strategies I found all over the internet.